Annals of Urologic Oncology

 Manuscript delivery address

-Text, figure legends and tables should all be presented in an electronic word document in a logical order according to the manuscript template.
+The manuscript text, figure legends and tables should all be presented in an electronic word document in a logical order according to the manuscript template.
 Figures should be submitted as separate files along with the word document.
 All manuscripts should be submitted to the editorial office via the online submission system.
-Manuscript may be submitted to us by editorial office E-mail (editorial.auo@asmepress.com) if the online submission is unsuccessful.
+Manuscript may be submitted via email to the editorial office (editorial.auo@asmepress.com), if the online submission is unsuccessful.

 Policies of peer review and editorial workflow

-Click here to see our policies on peer review.
+Click here to see our peer review policies.

-Click here to see the details on editorial workflow.
+Click here to see the details on the editorial workflow.

 Proofs

-Proofs will be sent to the authors by e-mail in one month since their articles are accepted.
-The authors should return the proofs with collections within 7 days.
+Proofs will be sent to the authors via email within one month of article acceptance.
+Authors must review and return the proofs with collections within 7 days.

 Crossmark